UN: Venezuelan protesters endure excessive force

 The UN office said it interviewed 135 people -- including victims, their families and witnesses -- remotely from June 6 to July 31.
 Venezuelan authorities did not respond to the team's request for access, the office said.

-"I call on all parties to work to towards a solution to the rapidly worsening tensions in the country, to renounce the use of violence and to take steps towards meaningful political dialogue," Zeid said.
+"I call on all parties to work towards a solution to the rapidly worsening tensions in the country, to renounce the use of violence and to take steps towards meaningful political dialogue," Zeid said.

 Constituent Assembly